Skip to main content

 Credit-based

 The newcomer.
-79 companies in the PricingSaaS 500 Index now offer credit models, up from 35 at end of 2024.
+By the end of 2025, 79 companies in the PricingSaaS 500 Index offered credit models, up from 35 at the end of 2024.
 That’s a 126% increase in one year.
 Figma, HubSpot, and Salesforce all adopted it.

 Customers buy credits upfront.
 Each action or API call consumes credits.
 It bundles the simplicity of prepaid with the flexibility of usage-based.